6 Top Trading Strategies For 2024

 The MACD and RSI indicators are two popular trading indicators that help find markets that are trending, markets that are about to change direction, and overbought and oversold conditions.
 Here is what both of the indicators look like on a four-hour chart of Brent crude oil:

 Brent crude oil four-hour price chart with MACD and RSI indicators.
-Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 To beginning traders, the price chart about may seem random and overwhelming.
 This is why strategy is so important - it can help traders streamline the process of information to aid in their decision-making.
 So let's start with a set of rules to process what the chart is telling us: